Data sorting modes of phoswich detector array: Characterization of phoswich detector array

 \subsection{Energy resolution}

-Given the complex structure of the phoswiches and the response of the digitization electronics, the energy calibration of PARIS is decomposed into four steps: 1. distinguish between LaBr$_3$(Ce) and NaI(Tl) signals; 2. calibrate LaBr$_3$ and NaI(Tl) detectors separately for low energy parts, below 4.5 MeV, using standard $\gamma$ sources including $^{137}$Cs for 661.66 keV, $^{60}$Co for 1173.23 keV, 1332.50 keV and 2505.69 keV, $^{207}$Bi for 569.70 keV, 1063.66 keV and 1770.23 keV, AmBe for 4438.94 keV and some $\gamma$ rays from background like $^2$H for 2223.25 keV populated by hydrogen neutron capture, $^{214}$Bi for 2204.10 keV and $^{208}$Tl for 2614.51 keV; 3. correct low-energy part calibration using well identified $\gamma$ rays from the on-line ion source.
-4. calibrate LaBr$_3$(Ce) and NaI(Tl) crystals separately for high-energy part, above 4.5 MeV, using AmBe for 4438.94 keV and AmBe + Ni for 8998.63 keV issued from $^{59}$Ni after neutron capture reaction \cite{603792}.
+Given the complex structure of the phoswiches and the response of the digitization electronics, the energy calibration of PARIS is decomposed into four steps: 1. distinguish between LaBr$_3$(Ce) and NaI(Tl) signals; 2. calibrate LaBr$_3$ and NaI(Tl) detectors separately for low-energy parts, below 4.5 MeV, using standard $\gamma$ sources including $^{137}$Cs for 661.66 keV, $^{60}$Co for 1173.23 keV, 1332.50 keV and 2505.69 keV, $^{207}$Bi for 569.70 keV, 1063.66 keV and 1770.23 keV, AmBe for 4438.94 keV and some $\gamma$ rays from background like $^2$H for 2223.25 keV populated by hydrogen neutron capture, $^{214}$Bi for 2204.10 keV and $^{208}$Tl for 2614.51 keV; 3. correct low-energy part calibration using well identified $\gamma$ rays from the on-line ion source; 4. calibrate LaBr$_3$(Ce) and NaI(Tl) crystals separately for high-energy part, above 4.5 MeV, using AmBe for 4438.94 keV and AmBe + Ni for 8998.63 keV issued from $^{59}$Ni after neutron capture reaction \cite{603792}.
 Fig. \ref{fig5_0} presents the $\gamma$-spectra of an AmBe source surrounded by $^{58}$Ni metal measured by a phoswich of PARIS.
 After calibration, the energy resolution of the phoswich detector array as a function of $\gamma$-ray energy is obtained.
-The value of FWHM/E at 1 MeV for LaBr$_3$(Ce) (27 phoswich detectors) is approximately 5$\%$ and for NaI(Tl) (27 phoswich detectors) is approximately 9$\%$, as shown in Fig. $\ref{fig5}$.
-In Fig. $\ref{fig5}$, the energy resolution of NaI(Tl) is characterized by $^{207}$Bi and $^{60}$Co sources \cite{gamma-source} while LaBr$_3$(Ce) was measured using $\beta$-delayed $\gamma$ rays of $^{80}$Ge \cite{PhysRevC.111.034303}.
-The data used to plot Fig. \ref{fig5} are tabulated in Tab. \ref{tab2_1}, where the uncertainty in any number is given one space after the number itself, e.g., 466.7 3 means 466.7 $\pm$ 0.3.
+The FWHM/E values for LaBr$_3$(Ce) and NaI(Tl), obtained with 27 phoswich detectors in non-add-back mode, are 4.8(5)$\%$ at 1005 keV and 7.86(6)$\%$ at 1173 keV, respectively, as shown in Fig. $\ref{fig5}$.
+These values are slightly poorer than the typical energy resolutions of a single 2"$\times$2" LaBr$_3$(Ce) scintillator ($\approx$2.5$\%$ at 1 MeV \cite{CIEMALA200976,QUARATI2007115,seabury2006response}) and a single 3"$\times$3" NaI(Tl) scintillator (4.87$\%$ at 1173 keV \cite{DEMIR20213759,MOSZYNSKI2002259}), but are in good agreement with previous measurements with a single phoswich detector of PARIS, see Fig. 10 of Ref. \cite{Ghosh2016}.
+This observed degradation in energy resolution might arise from optical-coupling losses between the two scintillators and the PMT, the large-volume configurations, and imperfect gain matching among the phoswich detectors.
+In Fig. $\ref{fig5}$, the energy resolution of NaI(Tl) is characterized by $^{207}$Bi and $^{60}$Co sources \cite{gamma-source} while that of LaBr$_3$(Ce) was measured using $\beta$-delayed $\gamma$ rays of $^{80}$Ge \cite{PhysRevC.111.034303}.
+The data used to plot in Fig. \ref{fig5} are tabulated in Tab. \ref{tab2_1}, where the uncertainty in any number is given in parentheses after the number itself, e.g., 466.7(3) means 466.7 $\pm$ 0.3.